dennisgyor/Pyttrex/README.md

   * convert:          <currency> type and <amount> to convert.
   * currencies:       List all supported currencies on Bittrex
   * deposits:         Check your Bittrex deposit history by...
+  * history:          Used to retrieve the latest trades that have...
   * open_orders:      Get all open orders or by market
   * order:            Check a Bittrex order by <UUID>
+  * order_book:       Used to get retrieve the orderbook for a...
   * orders:           Check your Bittrex order history
   * sell:             Set buy limit order <currency pair>...
   * summaries:        Used to get the last 24 hour summary of all...